Aricg/aricg.github.io/plan.md

 Proposal, sharing:
 ------------------

+* Meet together, review proposals.
-* Meet together and review proposals, I move forward with the ones you like.
+* Move forward with the ones you like.

 > Daily tasks aside I really enjoy creating work for myself.
-That said you need breathing room for this work model to pan out.
+That said you need breathing room for this work model.

 Iterate, double-check:
 ----------------------

-* pros and cons to the proposed approach (they must exist)
+* Itemize pros and cons (they must exist)
-* alternative approaches.
+* Visit alternative approaches.
 * present these and discuss.

 >In the beginning there was a separate repository for all documentation.